FarronF/limerick-council-meetings/meetings/2022/05/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th April 2022.md

 Infrastructure Ireland for review and added no response has been issued by Transport

 Infrastructure Ireland to date.
-Following discussion it was agreed to proceed with the--- 3
+Following discussion it was agreed to proceed with the
+---
+3

 traffic calming scheme at the present time and liaise with Transport Infrastructure